tuffee88/d3d12ProxyEdrDx11_0/README.md

 3. The whole project is very likely not a good example how to do something like this, so use with caution !

 4. Due to the function hooking techniques employed the Debug and Release binaries might exhibit different behaviour (see source comments for more details)
-  - If you're having issues with the Debug build please always try the release build.
+  - If you're having issues with the Debug build please always try the release build and vice-versa.

 5. To debug render issues Microsoft PIX (https://devblogs.microsoft.com/pix/) should work (use the attach to process option)